Legal help, services and support for private residential landlords

 This section also has detailed guidance on how to prepare a proper schedule of arrears – in the format you will need if you ever have to go to court.
 It is important that you get this correct, right from the start.

-This is all about bringing a claim for possession – realistically the only way you can deal with a tenant who is obviously never going to be able to pay his rent.
-Hopefully the previous stages will have done their job and you will never need this stage.
+This is all about bringing a claim for possession – realistically, the only way you can deal with a tenant who is obviously never going to pay.
+Hopefully, the previous stages will have done their job, and you will never need this stage.

 If you decide that this is what you need to do, we have links to places where you can get help.

-if you know the correct thing to do if the worst happens, often this is sufficient to prevent it happening in the first place!
+if you know the correct thing to do if the worst happens, often, this is sufficient to prevent it from happening in the first place!
 Because you will know how to approach the situation in the right way AND have the proper forms.

 The Rent Arrears Action Plan can be used by all landlord members of Landlord Law.